 Hello!
 My name is Molly but I have also been know as “Auntie” since my first niece, Sara, was born in 1981.
 I had just turned 12 years old and I thought it was about the coolest thing ever to have such a title.
 Several years and several nieces and nephews (both blood related and chosen family) later, I still think it’s the coolest thing, right up there with being called mom.
 In fact, it’s for them I decided to start this blog – thus the somewhat kitschy name.

-Since June, 2011, I’ve been posting cherished family recipes in order to preserve them for my nieces, nephews and my own girls.
-In the process I have found that what I really love is developing recipes of my own, focusing on wholesome, healthy ingredients.
+Since June 2011, I’ve been posting cherished family recipes to preserve them for my nieces, nephews, and my girls.
+In the process, I have found that what I most love is developing recipes of my own, focusing on wholesome, healthy ingredients.
 I also am passionate about providing detailed instruction to teach and demystify the cooking process for those who may tend to avoid the kitchen.
-In addition to my love of cooking, I also love to read and write about food and I also really enjoy taking photos so this blog has been a perfect creative outlet for me.
+In addition to my love of cooking, I love to read and write about food, and I also really enjoy taking photos, so this blog has been a perfect creative outlet for me.
 I hope to continue to encourage and inspire home cooking because I truly believe it’s essential to our health and well being.